AlyssaLytle/comp283/lib/slides/PropLogic.md

 -  $p$: "It is sunny.''
 -  $q$: "I walk to campus.''
--  $p \implies q$: "If it is sunny, then I walk to campus.''
+-  $p \rightarrow q$: "If it is sunny, then I walk to campus.''

 </div>